1. Are you a Registered Marriage Celebrant?

 7. What is your charge as a Celebrant?

-My base fee is $350 (+GST) for ceremonies in Ashburton and surrounding Mid Canterbury.
-Ceremonies out of the district cost $450 (+GST).
-If your ceremony requires me to travel some distance, my charge for travel is 70c/km.
-If I need to stay away from home, you would need to provide accommodation.
-I will give you an invoice at one of our meetings (or email to you) - payment should be made prior to your wedding day.
-If this is not possible, please discuss with me.
+My base fee is $430 (+GST) for ceremonies in Ashburton and surrounding Mid Canterbury.
+Ceremonies out of the district start at $530 (+GST).
+If your ceremony requires me to travel some distance, my charge for travel is 77c/km.
+When you make an enquiry, I will send you full details of costs depending on the venue for your ceremony.

 8. What about a sound system?